dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Input: transitions matrix: Enter the path to the transition matrix in QGIS format (generated in step B2).
+- **Input: transitions matrix**: Enter the path to the transition matrix in QGIS format (generated in step B2).

-- Input: concatenated LULC dataset: Enter the path to the concatenated LULC dataset (generated in step B1).
+- **Input: concatenated LULC dataset**: Enter the path to the concatenated LULC dataset (generated in step B1).

-- Enter year of landcover year 1: Enter the year of the LULC data used for year 1.
+- **Enter year of landcover year 1**: Enter the year of the LULC data used for year 1.

-- Enter year of landcover year 2: Enter the year of the LULC data used for year 2.
+- **Enter year of landcover year 2**: Enter the year of the LULC data used for year 2.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Impact style file: Set the path to the layer style file for this dataset.
+- **Impact style file**: Set the path to the layer style file for this dataset.

-- Have you assessed impact for a previous reporting period?: Select yes or no.
+- **Have you assessed impact for a previous reporting period?**: Select yes or no.

-- Input: previously calculated impact layer for baseline period (2000-2015): If you have already calculated the impact layer for the baseline period (2000-2015), enter the path to it.
+- **Input: previously calculated impact layer for baseline period (2000-2015)**: If you have already calculated the impact layer for the baseline period (2000-2015), enter the path to it.

 **Click Run.**